manni-p/singlepoint/readme.md

 This will then place the data in a section which will allow the user to publish the location.
 Once the user is happy an API is created.
 This API is cached for up to 1 hour and the user can clear the cache through the control panel.

-This application uses a public API but also OAuth 2 (which can be tested through Postman)
+This application uses a public API but also OAuth 2 (which can be tested through Postman and also through vendor/bin/phpunit with the token collected from http://www.topcatclients.com/consumer/)

 * Documentation for the API can be found here: https://laravelapiendpoint.docs.apiary.io/
 * URL for public API is http://www.topcatclients.com/technical-task/api/v1/p/endpoint
-* URL for OAuth 2 is http://www.topcatclients.com/technical-task/api/v1/endpoint with Bearer token coming from http://www.topcatclients.com/consumer/
+* URL for OAuth 2 is http://www.topcatclients.com/technical-task/api/v1/endpoint with the access token coming from http://www.topcatclients.com/consumer/
 * Example of retreiving information from the API can be found here: http://www.topcatclients.com/technical-task/example-feed/